 2. Show her what it looks like to be confident.

 Girls are bombarded with messages about their appearances from the time they’re old enough to read – and sometimes even earlier!
 There are billboards on the highway, ads all over TV, and magazines that tell us women need to be skinny and beautiful to be wanted, liked, or successful.
-Instead of worrying all the time, teach your daughter – by example – that it’s better to back yourself and go after what you want than it is to worry about what everyone else thinks.
+Instead of worrying about your appearance all the time, teach your daughter – by example – that it’s better to back yourself and go after what you want than it is to worry about what everyone else thinks.
 Show her that confidence looks different on every woman.

 3. Let her know she’s beautiful on the inside and out.

 It’s hard enough for teenage girls to deal with all of the physical changes they go through during puberty – the mood swings, acne breakouts, and rapidly changing bodies can be stressful at times.
-You need to let her know that she’s beautiful both inside and out, and reading some of these may help you get the right idea.
+You need to let her know that she’s beautiful both inside and out, and reading some of these Daughter quotes may help you get the right idea.

 4. Let her know she’s powerful.

 Girls need to be reminded that they have the power to change the world.
 They can do anything a man can do and more – with a little bit of training!
-Teach your daughter that is not about being in charge, it’s about guiding others toward success.
+Teach your daughter that leadership is not about being in charge, it’s about guiding others toward success.
 That remaining calm under pressure is a strength, not a weakness.
 That it’s okay to be competitive and have strong opinions.
 That being able to stand up for herself is one of the most attractive qualities a young woman can have.